 The Asteraceae family is one of the largest plant families in the world.
-Its 20,000-plus members are found on every continent but Antarctica and include daisies, sunflowers, dandelions, lettuce ...
+Its 20,000-plus members are found on every continent but Antarctica and include daisies, sunflowers, dandelions, lettuce and ...

 Pot marigold is a plant that belongs to the daisy (Asteraceae) family.
 It's been used for medicinal purposes for hundreds of years.
 Calendula is a small bushy plant that has light green leaves and ...